PyPlanet/PyPlanet/docs/source/intro/configuration.rst

 The database configuration is mostly the first setting you will adjust to your needs.
 Currently PyPlanet has support for these *database drivers*:

-* ``peewee.SqliteDatabase``: Using SQLite from Python.
-This can reduce the performance as it's not using async calls!
 * ``peewee_async.MySQLDatabase``: Using PyMySQL, a full Python based driver.
 (Supports MariaDB and PerconaDB).
 * ``peewee_async.PostgresqlDatabase``: Using a full native Python driver.